EliAndrewC/l7r/setting/l7r.md

 Each county is divided into Village Districts, overseen by a peasant Village Headsman who lives in the main village.

-Each village district usually has a number of small outlying farming communities known as hamlets.
-(Hamlet here just refers to a small farming community.
-The word in Europe originally referred to a farming community organized around orchards rather than farms, but in Rokugan it simply refers to a small cluster of farms which belongs to a village district and is overseen by a village headsman who lives in the main village and not in the hamlet.)
+Each village district usually has a number of small outlying farming communities known as hamlets.  ("Hamlet" here refers to a small farming community; the word in Europe originally referred to a farming community organized around orchards rather than farms, but in Rokugan it simply refers to a small cluster of farms which belongs to a village district and is overseen by a village headsman who lives in the main village and not in the hamlet.)

 ### The Median Domain